Rajpratik71/linux-manPages/msgfmt.md

        -d DIRECTORY
               base directory of classes directory hierarchy

        The class name is determined by appending the locale name to the resource name, separated with an underscore.
-The -d option is manda‐ tory.
+The -d option is mandatory.
 The class is written under the specified directory.

    Output file location in C# mode:
        -r, --resource=RESOURCE